PrefectHQ/prefect-ray/README.md

 from prefect_ray.task_runners import RayTaskRunner

+# The result of this task will be cached in the configured result storage
 @task(cache_key_fn=task_input_hash)
 def say_hello(name: str) -> None:
     logger = get_run_logger()
-    # this should only show if not cached
+    # This log statement will print only on the first run.
+Subsequent runs will be cached.
     logger.info(f"hello {name}!")
     return name